Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Introduction

 \section{Introduction}

-One remarkable aspect that motivates us to look for beyond the Standard model (BSM) signature is the absence of a dark matter candidate inside the SM.
-The majority ($\sim 85\%$) of the matter element of the Universe is some inert non-luminous matter called dark matter (DM), interacting only through gravitational interaction.
-Astrophysical observations like galactic rotational curves and gravitational lensing etc are proof of its presence.
-Various DM candidates were incorporated in different beyond the standard model (BSM) theories like Inert Higgs Doublet, Right handed neutrino and Super-symmetry, to name a few.
-But till date, no conclusive observational evidence of of such a particle is found either in the LHC, specifically designed to probe the TeV scale physics, or in the DM direct and indirect detection experiments.
+One remarkable aspect that motivates us to look beyond the Standard Model (BSM) signature is the absence of a dark matter candidate inside the SM.
+As found out by astrophysical observations like galactic rotational curves and gravitational lensing etc, the majority ($\sim 85\%$) of the matter element of the Universe is some inert non-luminous matter called dark matter (DM), interacting only through gravitational interaction.
+Various particle-DM candidates have been incorporated in different beyond the standard model (BSM) theories like Inert Higgs Doublet, Right-handed neutrino, and Super-symmetry, to name a few.
+But to date, no conclusive observational evidence of such a particle is found either in the LHC, specifically designed to probe the TeV scale physics, or in the DM direct and indirect detection experiments.

-Particle candidates for DM are well motivated by the WIMP (weakly interacting massive particle) miracle, where a DM is expected at the TeV scale with interaction strength typical to have correct DM relic density.
-The search for the DM particles are on through different DM direct detection experiments, albeit with a renewed vigor directed to find DM particles at a lower mass scale.
-The GeV scale DM is particularly interesting from the prospect of their experimental probe.
-In this scale DM is too light to be significantly sensitive to the LHC searches, which in general has played a crucial role in constraining the WIMPs.
-Moreover, this GeV mass DM is too heavy to affect any cosmological considerations.
-Therefore, in light DM sector at the GeV scale, constraints were relaxed, compared both to the ultralight DM and the WIMPs.
-It is imperative to probe the the GeV regime with innovative probes.
+Particle candidates for DM are well motivated by the WIMP (weakly interacting massive particle) miracle, where a DM mass is expected to be at the TeV scale with interaction strength typically around that of the electroweak theory, to have correct DM relic density.
+The DM particles are searched through the measurement of nuclear recoil in DM direct detection experiments, cosmic particle flux arising from DM annihilations in indirect detection, and the missing energy signal in collider experiments.
+Due to the lack of evidence of a DM at the TeV scale, the search continues, albeit with a renewed focus on finding DM particles at a lower mass scale.
+The GeV scale DM ( 0.1-10 GeV) is particularly interesting from the prospect of their experimental probe.
+In this scale, DM is too light to be significantly sensitive to the LHC searches, which in general has played a crucial role in constraining the WIMPs.
+Moreover, the cosmological constraints are also comparatively relaxed for a GeV-scale DM.
+Therefore, the light DM sector at the GeV scale is relatively less constrained compared both to an ultralight DM and the WIMPs.
+It is thus imperative to probe the GeV regime with innovative probes.